sproutsocial/instrumentor/readme.md

 #### HealthCheck

-If you pass a `threshold` as the third argument, you'll get a `HealthCheck` that will monitor the percent of errors, and notify when the error rate exceeds the threshold.
+If you pass an `errorThreshold` to instrumentor, you'll get a `HealthCheck` that will monitor the percent of errors, and notify when the error rate exceeds the threshold.

 Assuming the threshold given is `0.1` i.e. ten percent, and there were five errors in the last 100 calls, the healtcheck would report as "Healthy".

-If there were, however, twenty errors in the last 100 calls, the healthcheck would report as "Unhealthy", with a message of `"value=0.2&threshold=0.1"`
+If there were, however, twenty errors in the last 100 calls, the healthcheck would report as "Unhealthy", with a message of `"value=0.2&ceiling=0.1"`

 HealthChecks can by logged by interrogating the underlying `HealthCheckRegistry`.
 The Metrics documentation has a good guide for getting value out of HealthChecks [here](https://dropwizard.github.io/metrics/3.1.0/manual/healthchecks/).